Lithicsoft/Neutron/README.md

 We value your feedback!
 If you have any suggestions, encounter issues, or need assistance, please don't hesitate to open an issue on [GitHub](https://github.com/Lithicsoft/Neutron/issues).
 Our team is here to help and continuously improve the Neutron experience.

+## Credits

+Special thanks to [@Andrej Bartulin](https://github.com/Andrej123456789/) for contributing the project name.
+Your input has been invaluable to our project's identity and success.

 Thank you for your interest in Neutron.
 Happy searching!